RealFin: How Well Do LLMs Reason About Finance When Users Leave Things Unsaid?: Dataset Curation

-In original questions, accuracy directly reflects whether the model successfully derives the unique justified conclusion $C$.
-In revised questions, however, accuracy depends on whether the model’s implicit assumptions happen to align with the reference answer retained from the original task.
+\paragraph{Implications for accuracy and model behavior.} In original questions, accuracy directly reflects whether the model successfully derives the unique justified conclusion $C$.
+In revised questions, however, accuracy depends on whether the model's implicit assumptions happen to align with the reference answer retained from the original task.
 Formally, a correct prediction on a revised question satisfies

 even though